leftshiftone/gaia-sdk/README.md

 ## Development

 ### Release
 Releases are triggered locally.
-Just a tag will be pushed and CI pipelines take care of the rest.
+Just a tag will be pushed and CI takes care of the rest.

 #### Major
 Run `./gradlew triggerRelease -Pscope=major` locally.